Front Row: Mary Tom, Dad, Faye

 The group kept their regular booth each year at the National Quartet Convention for several years beyond their official retirement.
-Since the turn of the century, Ben, Faye, Mary Tom and Rosa Nell have made occasional appearances together sometimes joined on stage by other former members of the group.
+After the turn of the century, Ben, Faye, Mary Tom and Rosa Nell made occasional appearances together, sometimes joined on stage by other former members of the group.

 New Speer Revival